xobermon/NobleFatesLoc-Russian/README.md

 The Official Translations are Forks from this repository.
 They'll be Synced when new strings are added.

 # Contributing to an Official Translation
+Fork the translation's repository.

+Sync when new strings are added to add them to your translation (recommend using Branch -> Update from upstream/main in Github windows client).

-Fork the translation's repository and create Pull Requests with your changes.
+Create Pull Requests with your changes.

 Key Contributors have the opportunity to earn the ability to Moderate the Fork for that language.

 # Creating a new Translation
 Fork this repository.

-Sync when new strings are added to add them to your translation.
+Sync when new strings are added to add them to your translation (recommend using Branch -> Update from upstream/main in Github windows client).

 Unofficial Translations have the opportunity to become Official with sufficient completeness - reach out if you think yours qualifies.

 # Testing a Translation
 You can Test changes to a translation by adding it as a local mod.